Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 `used script (corHMM.r; corHMM_Diet.r; Plot_ASE.r)`

 <p align="justify">  The purpose of this analysis is twofold.
 First, we want to test how traits evolved and what evolutionary scenario they followed.
-Second, using corHMM output we will perform which can be later compared with the ancestral state estimation from SecSSE</p>
+Second, we performed ancestral state estimation which can be later compared with the ancestral state estimation from SecSSE.
+In this section, we will be using the corHMM package version 2.8 (Boyko & Beaulieu, 2021)</p>

 ### 1.1 Data cleaning and model construction

 <p align="justify"> The first step in any comparative analysis is to clean and prepare the trait data.
 To do so, we must extract and isolate such values in a vector.
 As maximum body-size is a continuous character, we may want to discretize it.
-In this script, we use a Gaussian mixture model with the mclust function of the mclust package to cluster continuous data.
+In this script, we use a Gaussian mixture model with the mclust function of the mclust (Fraley et al., 2012) package to cluster continuous data.
 This package automatically selects the most likely or a user-specified  number of groups.
 Then, we name each trait value according to its species name.

 The second step is to build the actual evolutionary model we want to test.
 Usually, three models are tested when performing trait evolution analyses: an equal rate, a symmetric rate (transition from A to B is the same that B to A), and all rates differ, which is self-explanatory.

 However, such models may not be adequate when testing specific evolutionary scenarios.
 For example, we may want to test whether the direct transition from small size to large size is impossible.
 To do so, we create a custom transition matrix by indicating that direct transitions between opposed states are impossible.
 In our case of Shark evolution, all these models will be referred to from now on as "sequential models", namely if one wants to go from A to C, there are two transitions, A to B, and B to C. Each model parameter specification was then entered in a standardised corHMM fashion.
-To properly model trait evolution, one should always keep in mind that evolutionary rates may vary across the phylogeny, thus it is best practice to introduce another parameter, the "rate" parameter.
+To properly model trait evolution, one should always keep in mind that evolutionary rates may vary across the phylogeny, thus it is best practice to introduce another parameter, the "rate" (herein referred to as rate-class) parameter.
 This parameter allows for transition rate  heterogeneity across the phylogeny, that is if one part of the phylogeny has short branching patterns as opposed to the rest of the tree, corHMM will take into account such heterogeneity, regardless of the trait state.
-Introducing such parameters is a great way to avoid false positives but is also very resource-consuming as these models are parameters rich (often more than twice the number of parameters for a one-rate model).
-To keep the likelihood space to allow and avoid over-parametrization, we did not go as far as 3 rates.
+Introducing these parameters is a great way to avoid false positives but is also very resource-consuming as these models are parameters rich (often more than twice the number of parameters for a one-rate model).
+To keep the likelihood space to allow and avoid over-parametrization, we did not go as far as 3-rate classes.

 </p>